Florida in Monroe County, Missouri — The American Midwest (Upper Plains)

 Related markers.
 Click here for a list of markers that are related to this marker.
 Mark Twain Birthplace

 Credits.
-This page was last revised on November 2, 2018.
-This page originally submitted on September 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 41 times since then.
+This page was last revised on November 29, 2020.
+It was originally submitted on September 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 257 times since then and 63 times this year.
+Last updated on November 29, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-7, 8. submitted on October 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-9. submitted on September 28, 2018. • Andrew Ruppenstein was the editor who published this page.
+7, 8. submitted on October 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Devry Becker Jones was the editor who published this page.